 - Community Impact Challenge (CIC): The CIC aims to inspire students to make an impact for the common good in our local community through a grant competition.
 Specifically, the CIC invites ESU students to work collaboratively in teams of 3-5 to identify creative and meaningful solutions to challenges facing the campus and/or community.
 I co-founded the CIC, which is sponsored by Community Hornets and the Department of Communication & Theatre.

-- Group Action Projects: The Group Action Project invites students to apply their knowledge and skills by working collaboratively to develop and execute an action project based on challenge facing our local community.
+- Group Action Projects: The Group Action Project invites students to apply their knowledge and skills by working collaboratively to develop and execute an action project based on challenges facing our local community.
 As a group, students develop a group contract, identify a potential issue of concern, write a well-researched project proposal, and carry out a form of direct action to address this issue.
 Each group also provides a presentation on its research and action during the final week of class and puts together a digital portfolio of related materials.